IEF Roundtable on Building Carbon Management and Hydrogen Markets

 IEF governments, industry leaders, and innovators must turn ambitious pledges into reality to create the carbon management and hydrogen markets they envision.
 Dialogue on policy frameworks, incentives, innovation, and data must be at the very heart of attracting the investment needed to scale these pivotal transition technologies across global energy markets.

 The IEF Roundtable on Building Carbon Management and Hydrogen Markets invites IEF government and industry thought leaders to take stock and reinforce pathways for the affordable, secure, and sustainable deployment of carbon and hydrogen value chains.
-Building on recent IEF dialogue findings on "Hydrogen Market Pathways" and "Building Markets to Scale Carbon Management Solutions" the roundtable can help accelerate market momentum considering outcomes of the recently convened IEF-EU Energy and Climate Day, and IEF Industry Advisory Council.
+Building on recent IEF dialogue findings on "Hydrogen Market Pathways" and "Building Markets to Scale Carbon Management Solutions" the roundtable is co hosted with the Japan Organization for Metals and Energy Security and aims to help accelerate market momentum also by advancing the outcomes of the recently convened IEF-EU Energy and Climate Day, and IEF Industry Advisory Council.

-Since the IEF published its seminal Report on Strategies to Scale Carbon Capture use and Storage in 2021, urging governments to Greenlight CCUS “to achieve climate goals without losing sight of energy market stability and affordability” its findings resonate even more with current market realities that place energy security and affordable energy access center stage.
+Since the IEF published its seminal Report on Strategies to Scale Carbon Capture use and Storage in 2021, urging governments to Greenlight CCUS "to achieve climate goals without losing sight of energy market stability and affordability" its findings resonate even more with current market realities that place energy security and affordable energy access closer at the center of energy and climate policy frameworks and industry strategies.

 The benefit of far greater government support is reflected in a substantial proliferation of carbon management projects, start-ups, and patents announced after 2020, concentrated in North America, Europe, the Middle East, and Asia.
 Capacity may reach 1Gt of CO₂ of annual removals by 2030 in line with the Carbon Management Challenge agreed at COP28 in 2023.

-Hydrogen ecosystems are also advancing, supported by record public and private investment, innovation, and the emergence of cross-sectoral value chains.
-Successful first movers and dedicated clusters—notably in the GCC North-West Europe, Asia and the US—demonstrate the potential of Circular Carbon Economy frameworks and clean hydrogen to match deep decarbonization with energy security and affordability energy access goals.
+Clean hydrogen is also advancing, supported by record public and private investment, innovation, and the emergence of cross-sectoral value chains.
+Successful first movers and dedicated clusters—notably in the GCC North-West Europe, Asia and the US—demonstrate the potential of Circular Carbon Economy frameworks and clean hydrogen to match deep decarbonization with energy security and affordable energy access goals.

-Yet, these clean technology breakthroughs spearheaded by governments and incumbents remain exposed to persistent market gaps, cost and regulatory hurdles and other challenges.
-Investment activity lags global ambition, with carbon markets and hydrogen trade still embryonic and hampered by fragmented policies, underdeveloped data ecosystems, high capture and capital costs, supply chain bottlenecks, and underwhelming demand signals when compared to announced policy ambitions.
+Yet, these clean technology breakthroughs spearheaded by governments and incumbents remain exposed to persistent market gaps, cost, regulatory hurdles, and other challenges.
+Investment activity lags and has yet to match announced policy ambitions with carbon markets and hydrogen trade still nascent and hampered by fragmented policies, high capture and capital costs, supply chain issues and a lack of demand and data.

 Objectives

-The roundtable will focus on the policy frameworks, regulatory incentives, technology innovations and data requirements that will support the accelerated roll out of carbon management and hydrogen value chains.
-Dialogue on the policy, technology, and data enablers needed to push market development forward will be structured in four sessions:
+The roundtable will focus on the policy frameworks and regulatory incentives, industry initiatives and technology innovations and the carbon and hydrogen market data that is required for the accelerated roll out of carbon management and hydrogen value chains.
+Dialogue on the policy, technology, and data enablers needed to push market development forward are structured in four sessions:

 - Carbon Management and Hydrogen Market Advances – Policy & Industry Signposts

-Cohesive policy and regulatory frameworks that reduce barriers for private capital and technology deployment. - Innovation and Technology Readiness – Building Scale & Patenting Breakthroughs
+Cohesive policy and regulatory frameworks that reduce barriers for industry initiatives, attract private capital and scale technology deployment. - Innovation and Technology Readiness – Building Scale & Patenting Breakthroughs

 Concluding remarks to summarize shared insights and help align efforts among all stakeholders.